 - The Code of Conduct is reviewed and shared with a broad range of stakeholders on an annual basis.
-Ongoing communication of expected behaviours, including a focus on defining bullying, is accomplished through announcements, classroom visits from the CYW, Principal and MAHN; student assemblies (virtual and if possible face to face), parent communications on FACEBOOK and in the school newsletter, and through various council meetings and activities. - Bullying reporting procedures are to be shared with staff during the first term (September January) to ensure that all staff are aware of their responsibilities in regards to preventing and reporting bullying behaviours and to understand the importance of the entire school being aware of bullying and preventative measures - Bullying Prevention week is celebrated actively by the Board and its schools, beginning the third Sunday in November, (November 21st 27th).
-This year we plan to approach the topic of the bully, victim and bystander, what to do if you see bullying and teaching the importance of having a safe school, for students Grade 4 8 we will take some time to review Cyberbullying although the topic is important for all, the belief is that it is more relevant for older kids. - All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.
+Ongoing communication of expected behaviours, including a focus on defining bullying, is accomplished through announcements, classroom visits from the CYW, Principal and MAHN; student assemblies (virtual and face to face), parent communications on FACEBOOK, BlackBoard Connect and in the school newsletter, and through various council meetings and activities. - Bullying reporting procedures are to be shared with staff during the first term (September January) to ensure that all staff are aware of their responsibilities in regards to preventing and reporting bullying behaviours and to understand the importance of the entire school being aware of bullying and preventative measures - Bullying Prevention week is celebrated actively by the Board and its schools, beginning the third Sunday in November, (November 20th 26th).
+This year we plan to approach the topic of the bully, victim and bystander, what to do if you see bullying and teaching the importance of having a safe school, for students Grade 4 8 we will take some time to review Cyberbullying although the topic is important for all, the belief is that it is more relevant for older kids.
+There will also be a focus on "learning together" with student learning and then presenting ideas with each other. - All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.